Current Graduate Students

 Review

-A student in the Graduate School of Arts and Sciences must be making satisfactory progress to be eligible for any type of financial aid.
+A student in the Kenneth C. Griffin Graduate School of Arts and Sciences must be making satisfactory progress to be eligible for any type of financial aid and teaching appointments.
 The following items provide a general definition of satisfactory progress that has been adopted for this purpose by the Music Department.
-It is hoped that this requirement will have a healthy effect on students’ academic progress, and that it will enable us to preserve resources for those most deserving of financial assistance.
+It is hoped that these guidelines will have a healthy effect on students’ academic progress, and enable us to preserve resources for those most deserving of financial assistance.

 2. A prospective third-year student must have achieved the minimum grade-point average required by this faculty (B).
-They must have also passed general examinations.
+They must have completed Music B, fourteen courses, and the language requirements stipulated by each program.
+They must also have passed general examinations.

-3. A prospective fourth-year student must have obtained approval of a dissertation prospectus.
+3. A prospective fourth-year student must have completed all required course work, language requirements, and have obtained approval of a dissertation prospectus.

-5. A student who fails to meet a requirement may, upon the department’s recommendation, be considered to be an “exception”–and remain eligible for financial assistance–for a grace period of up to one year.
-At the close of the grace period, in order to be considered to be making satisfactory progress, the student must have met both the requirement missed earlier and the requirement that would normally be imposed at that time.
+5. In rare instances, a student who fails to make satisfactory progress may, upon the department’s recommendation, be eligible for a grace period of up to one semester.
+At the close of that grace period, in order to be considered to be making satisfactory progress, the student must have met both the requirement missed earlier and the requirement that would normally be imposed at that time.
+If the student cannot make such a showing, they will be withdrawn from the program for unsatisfactory progress.

 7. In addition, the requirements of this calendar may be deferred by a department during one year of departmental approved Leave.
 A department may, if it wishes, defer requirements for a more extended period of approved leave in order to facilitate a student’s obtaining a professional degree.